open-zaak/open-zaak/docs/installation/deployment/kubernetes.rst

 Next steps
 ==========

+You may want to :ref:`customize the logging setup<installation_logging_customize>`.
+The default setup should be sufficient to get started though.

 To be able to work with Open Zaak, a couple of things have to be configured first, see :ref:`installation_configuration` for more details.